-What do I do if I’m in a car accident?
+What to do if I’m in a Car Accident?

 The one thing you should always, always do is stay at the scene of the accident.
 Leaving the scene of a car accident immediately opens you up to serious criminal charges.
 Call an ambulance if someone in the accident has been injured or hurt.
 Then make sure, your vehicle is not a hazardous position to passerby motorists.
 Move it away from oncoming traffic, if possible.
 Next, you should call the police, file an accident report, and collect as much information as you can from other drivers.
 Even if you believe you are responsible for the accident, never admit fault- liability will be determined legally at a later date.
 You should also be sure to collect the names, addresses, and phone numbers of any witnesses.
 Lastly, you should be sure to take photographs of the crash scene, and then call a car accident lawyer.